mefercs/apis/AdvancedNode/main.md

-The callback function is called with 2 arguments like this : `callback(user, errorHalingfunction)` the error handling function a function that accepts 2 arguments, an error and unique key to identify the user or the object
+The callback function is called with 2 arguments like this : `callback(user, errorHalingfunction)` the error handling function a function that accepts 2 arguments, an error and unique key to identify the user or the object, the next code should be placed out of a http request or something, because it defines the functions for passport.

 ```js
 passport.serializeUser((user, done) => { //main callback function, and done is the second callback function from passport that handles errors